ssp-STP/human-ai-co-evolution/README.md

 human-directed cognitive continuity using externally stored, reproducible memory artifacts.

-This is not long-term memory tuning.
-It is a structured operational continuity framework.
+This is not model-level memory tuning (no weight updates or parameter modification).
+It is a structured operational continuity framework using externally stored, reproducible memory artifacts.

 ### Key Contributions
 - Defines SUCC: governance and roles for human-AI co-evolution